 Add the egg whites mixture a little at a time to the cheese mixture.
 Fold in the whites carefully so that the air is not lost.

 Wrap the pan with aluminum foil and sit the cheese cake pan in a larger roasting pan.

-Pour cold water into the large roasting pan till the water reaches halfway of the cheesecake pan.
+Pour water (room temperature) into the large roasting pan till the water reaches halfway of the cheesecake pan.